GovStackWorkingGroup/sandbox/spec/happy-flow.md

 ### Registration
 Add additional benefit related information (payment due date, payment amount, account no …) to the BOMS form (OpenIMIS) (see  [Registration](https://govstack-global.atlassian.net/wiki/spaces/DEMO/pages/179601480/Registration) )
+It will be performed through Sandbox provided UI

 ### Submit benefit package to the citizen
 Payment request triggered from OpenIMIS, which is background functionality.